ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the best form of Hibiscus?

+Overwhelmed by the options?
 Hibiscus Flower Extract 5% is the best form of Hibiscus based on bioavailability research.
-It is FormulaForge's highest-rated form for absorption quality with S2 bioavailability.
-We ranked 2 forms using peer-reviewed absorption data.
+It is FormulaForge's highest-rated form for absorption quality, and we ranked 2 forms using peer-reviewed absorption data.

 ✓ Top Pick: 5% Anthocyanins